emblaszkiewicz/emblaszkiewicz/README.md

 <br />

 - 💡 I like to learn new technologies.
-- 📖 I’m currently learning JavaScript, React, Redux, Node.
+- 📖 I’m currently learning TypeScript.
 - 🔹 I really love to spend time with my family and friends.

 <br />